wecacuee/ECE275-S25-Sequential-Logic/docs/syllabus.md

   + Extensions to the pong-game

 There will be no make-ups for missed exams;  plan to be there.
-Late work -- one late homework; one late lab.
+Late work -- at most one late homework; and one late lab is allowed.
+Please use your allowance responsibly.
 Collaboration -- studying in groups is encouraged for understanding, but working the problems should be worked on your own.
 No collaboration when you are writing down the homework.
 Grading will be based on absolute scale 90% (A)/80% (B)/70% (C)/60% (D).

 ### Tests